Slympp/ConanLinuxScript/README.md

 ## Usage

- * start: Start the server.
+ * **start** : Start the server.
 Don't do anything if a server is running.

- * stop: Shutdown the server cleanly by sending a SIGINT to the screen.
+ * **stop** : Shutdown the server cleanly by sending a SIGINT to the screen.

- * reboot [reason]: Restart the server securely.
+ * **reboot [reason]** : Restart the server securely.
 You can specify a message to send with your Discord Bot.
- 	*(i.e. : conan reboot "Quick reboot to flush memory leaks !")*
+ ⋅⋅*(i.e.: conan reboot "Quick reboot to flush memory leaks !")*⋅⋅

- * update: Check for available updates.
+ * **update** : Check for available updates.
 If needed, close the server, apply the update and restart.

- * show: Display running server(s).
+ * **show** : Display running server(s).

- * screen : Display the server console to look at your server logs.
+ * screen** : Display the server console to look at your server logs.
 Use "Ctrl + A" then "Ctrl + D" to leave the screen without stopping the server.

- * install: Installs the whole server and dependencies
+ * **install** : Install the whole server and dependencies
     * Creates a specific user for running your server
     * Set up a minimal iptables configuration
     * Install wine 2.0, screen, steamCmd...
     * Download server files

- * discord: Install a Discord Bot that will handle handle communication between the script and your Discord server.
+ * **discord** : Install a Discord Bot that will handle handle communication between the script and your Discord server.
 Announces:
  	* Server start
  	* Server stop
  	* Delayed announce before server shutdown